syncfusion-content/blazor-docs/blazor/datagrid/cell.md

 # Cell

-## Displaying the HTML content
+## Displaying the html content

-The HTML tags can be displayed in the DataGrid header and content by enabling the [`DisableHtmlEncode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_DisableHtmlEncode) property.
+The html tags can be displayed in the DataGrid header and content by enabling the [`DisableHtmlEncode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_DisableHtmlEncode) property.

 {% tabs %}

-{% highlight C# %}
+{% highlight c# %}

 @using Syncfusion.Blazor.Grids